-Installing Home Assistant on VMWare Workstation 17
+Installing Home Assistant on VMWare Player 17

-VMWare Workstation Player is a free virtualization software that allows you to run multiple operating systems on a single host machine.
+VMWare Player is a free virtualization software that allows you to run multiple operating systems on a single host machine.
 This means you can create a virtual machine (VM) for Home Assistant, which is an efficient and safe way to run the software.

 Full Guide Here